dragons96/elpis-agent/README.md

 cp .env.example .env
 ```

+## Configuration

-Edit the `.env` file and fill in the necessary configurations:
+Create a `.env` file and fill in the necessary configurations:

 ```env
 # Chat Model Configuration